History & sense of place

 From L’Escale, Mahé emerges as an island of balance.

-For the discerning traveller, that clarity is essential.
+For the discerning traveller, this clarity is essential.
+It sharpens expectations and transforms a booking into a genuine travel project.